If you’re wondering where to find grand-slam, out-of-the-park sports writing jobs, you’ve come to the right place.

 - Print content: $0.25 – $1.00 per word

-While some content is paid per word, many publications pay a flat or negotiated rate based on the type and complexity of an article, so your mileage may vary.
+While some written content is paid per word, many publications pay a flat or negotiated rate based on the type and complexity of an article, so your mileage may vary.

 Are Sports Writing Internships Worth it?